-A provision for restoration liability in the amount of RR 82 million as of 31 December 2020 (RR 67 million as of 31 December 2019) was recorded for the net present value of the estimated future obligation to restore land around the Vakhrusheva, Butovskaya and Tikhova coal mines.
+A provision for restoration liability in the amount of RR 1,179 million as of 31 December 2021 was recorded for the net present value of the estimated future obligation to restore land around the Vakhrusheva, Butovskaya and Tikhova coal mines and obligations related to technical liquidation project of LLC "Butovskaya mine" (as of 31 December 2020: a provision for restoration liability in the amount of RR 82 million was recorded for the net present value of the estimated future obligation to restore land around the Vakhrusheva, Butovskaya and Tikhova coal mines).

 Management has estimated the restoration liability through 2050 based on their interpretation of the licence agreements and environmental legislation, and in accordance with IAS 37, "Provisions, Contingent Liabilities And Contingent Assets".
+In the year 2021 the Group recognized reserve for reclamation and obligations related to technical liquidation project of LLC "Butovskaya mine" in the consolidated statement of profit or loss and other comprehensive income in the amount of RR 1,086 million (see note 7).

-The discount rate used to calculate the net present value of the restoration liability was 9.5% at 31 December 2020 (9.5% at 31 December 2019), which is a risk free pre-tax rate adjusted for the restoration liability at the reporting dates.
-The related asset of RR 128 million as of 31 December 2020 (31 December 2019: RR 109 million) was recorded as installations within property, plant and equipment at the net book value.
+The discount rates used to calculate the net present value of the restoration liability were 8.5-9.5% at 31 December 2021 (9.5% at 31 December 2020) and represented an adjusted for the Group risk free pre-tax rate.
+The related asset of RR 136 million as of 31 December 2021 (31 December 2020: RR 128 million) was recorded as installations within property, plant and equipment at the net book value.